CMitchell5619/student-workbook/src/reflections/wk3/04-DailyJournal.md

 **What problems does the Observer Pattern seek to solve?**

-It allows easy draw-to-page to occur
+It allows easy draw-to-page to occur.
+This happens automatically.

 **What are the three mechanisms of the observer pattern?**